 With more and more millennials entering the home-buying market, they question whether their student loan debt will hinder the process.
 Student loan debt affects about 42 million Americans, totaling $1.64 trillion in the U.S alone.

-The National Association of Realtors 2020 report revealed that 51 percent of homebuyers say student loans are one of the biggest obstacles to saving for a down payment.
 Large debt can make it difficult for young adults to reach such large financial milestones, like owning a home.

 Despite this, the dream of homeownership remains a priority for many potential buyers.
 Though student loan debt is a hurdle many face, homeownership is still achievable.